Peripheral Artery Disease (PAD)

 About 30% of people who have had deep vein thrombosis or a pulmonary embolism are at risk for another episode.

-Your vascular surgeon will sit down with you, evaluate your medical and family history and give you a physical examination; this may involve measuring your blood pressure at your ankle and at your arm and then correlating the two.
+Your vascular surgeon is a peripheral artery disease specialist.
+They will sit down with you, evaluate your medical and family history and give you a physical examination; this may involve measuring your blood pressure at your ankle and at your arm and then correlating the two.
 An angiogram, CT scan or MRI may be performed to ascertain the exact location of plaque build up and determine your treatment options.
 Treatment for peripheral arterial disease can be medical or interventional.
 Medical treatment emphasizes alleviating symptoms and stopping any further development of the condition.

 A change in lifestyle, such as quitting smoking, regular exercise, taking medications to reduce cholesterol in the blood, taking antiplatelet agents which help blood flow, like aspirin, and treating diabetes or high blood pressure.
 All of those actions can go a long way to slowing the development of PAD, or even reverse its symptoms altogether.